fossisawesome/firmium-docs/src/content/architecture-overview.md

 **Cover art and lyrics**: cover art is cached to disk under the app's cache directory (`get_cover_art` in `commands/cover_cache.rs`, 200MB budget with LRU eviction) and served to the UI via Tauri's asset protocol, so covers persist across restarts without re-downloading.
 Lyrics go through a cascade in `commands/subsonic.rs::get_song_lyrics`: OpenSubsonic structured lyrics, then legacy plain-text lyrics, then (if enabled) an LRCLIB lookup.

-**Session expiry**: if the server returns HTTP 401 or an OpenSubsonic error code 40/41, the Rust side emits a `firmium:session-expired` event, which `App.svelte` listens for to clear credentials and prompt the user to reconnect.
+**Session expiry**: if the server returns HTTP 401 or an OpenSubsonic error code 40/41, the Rust side emits a `firmium:session-expired` event, which `App.svelte` listens for to clear credentials; the app falls back to the local library rather than showing a blocking error.

+**Local library and downloads**: `src-tauri/src/commands/local_library.rs` scans `~/Music/Firmium` and maps the files it finds into the same `Album`/`Artist`/`Song` shapes used by the OpenSubsonic API, so the existing views work whether or not you're connected to a server. `src/lib/dataSource.ts` picks between `Api` (server) and `LocalApi` (local library) based on the `isAuthed` store; views read through `$dataSource` and re-fetch when it changes or when `dataSourceVersion` (`src/lib/stores.ts`) is bumped. `src-tauri/src/commands/downloads.rs` downloads tracks/albums from the server into the same `~/Music/Firmium` folder (honoring the Download Format setting), and dropping audio files/folders onto the window (`App.svelte`'s `onDragDropEvent` handler) copies them in via `import_local_files` - both invalidate `local_library.rs`'s scan cache so the local library view picks up the new files.

 **How playback works**: when you hit play, the frontend calls into `src-tauri/src/audio.rs` (via Tauri commands defined in `src-tauri/src/commands/playback.rs`), which streams the audio file from your server and plays it through `rodio`.
 Settings like crossfade and gapless playback (see [Queue & Playback](/queue-playback)) are handled in `src/lib/playback.ts`, which decides when to tell the Rust side to start fading or preloading the next track.